AR-937/all-things-code-app/README.md

 # All Things Code

 Welcome to **All Things Code**, a dynamic platform for programming enthusiasts.
-Built with Visual Studio 2022, this website showcases various technologies and best practices in full-stack software engineering while serving as a comprehensive resource for learning software development.
+This website showcases various technologies and best practices in full-stack software engineering while serving as a comprehensive resource for learning software development.

 ## Overview